-The UCI’s Marine and Environmental Speaker Series will resume Jan.
-26 from 12-1 p.m. with “A Tale of Two Seal Hunts: Contesting the Conflation of Canadian Sealing Activities.”
-The free virtual lecture will be delivered by Sarah Levy, a Ph.D. candidate at the University of Oxford (U.K.) Faculty of Law.
+The UCI’s Marine and Environmental Speaker Series resumed Jan.
+26 with “A Tale of Two Seal Hunts: Contesting the Conflation of Canadian Sealing Activities.”
+The virtual lecture was delivered by Sarah Levy, a Ph.D. candidate at the University of Oxford (U.K.) Faculty of Law.

-The discussion will be moderated by Rechnitz Family/UCI Endowed Chair in Marine Environmental Law and Policy Randall Abate, who also serves as director of the Monmouth University Institute for Global Understanding.
-An open Q&A session will be held following the presentation.
+The discussion was moderated by Rechnitz Family/UCI Endowed Chair in Marine Environmental Law and Policy Randall Abate, who also serves as director of the Monmouth University Institute for Global Understanding.
+A Q&A session was held following the presentation.

 The Canadian commercial seal hunt that occurs annually in Atlantic Canada has attracted international criticism for decades primarily due to animal welfare and wildlife conservation concerns.
 Although the Atlantic sealing industry is an entirely separate and distinct activity from Inuit sealing occurring in Canada’s Arctic, the two practices are regarded by many as one and the same.
 The conflation of Inuit and commercial sealing has been a deliberate effort on the part of industry, government, and interest groups that have propagated a misinformation campaign on the subject.